 Here are the ingredients that you will need for these absolutely delicious freeze-dried strawberry cookies:

-- Freeze-Dried Strawberries: Freeze dried strawberries are what I use to get that fresh strawberry flavor in the cookies and in the strawberry glaze.
-I get the strawberries from Trader Joe’s.
+- Freeze-Dried Strawberries: Freeze-dried strawberries are what I use to get that fresh strawberry flavor in the cookies and in the strawberry glaze.
+I get the strawberries from Trader Joe’s, but check Amazon for other options.

 - Unsalted Butter.
-Butter adds flavor and produces a nice tender cookie.
+Butter adds flavor and produces a buttery, tender cookie.
 You can use salted butter, but don't add the additional salt that the recipe calls for.
-It's also important to use a good quality butter that tastes good.
+It's also important to use a good-quality butter that tastes good.
+I recommend brands like Tillamook butter.
+And of course Kerrygold is always a good option, but if you use KG, the cookie may spread a little because of the higher fat content.
 Make sure to use room temperature butter for the best texture and to ensure the dough comes together.

-- Powdered Sugar: The powdered sugar also known as confectioners’ sugar is used to make the strawberry glaze.
+- Powdered Sugar: Also known as confectioners’ sugar is used to make the strawberry glaze.

 Full ingredients, measurements, and instructions are in the recipe card at the bottom of this post.